Roote's Vision

 II.
 Education Matters, But We're Falling Short

 My story is not unique.
 There are 600 million high schoolers in the world.
-We should help them live up to their potential.
+We should help all of them live up to their potential.
 On a personal level, this is self-evident.
 Every child is a person in the making.
 Every parent wants their child to succeed.
 Young people deserve a chance.

 There's lots of data to back this up.
 For example, test scores are correlated with GDP growth: